Disclaimer: Patient details have been anonymised to protect patient privacy

 But some conditions - particularly inherited heart rhythm disorders - don’t show up in day-to-day life until a major trigger appears.

-Why Sean chose preventative genetic testing
+Why Matthew chose preventative genetic testing

-Sean underwent preventative genetic testing through Eugene, not because something was wrong, but because he wanted clarity about his long-term health risks.
+Matthew underwent preventative genetic testing through Eugene, not because something was wrong, but because he wanted clarity about his long-term health risks.

 This kind of testing uncovers inherited genetic risks early, often before symptoms appear - and the results are actionable, meaning you can take steps to manage your health with confidence.

-For Sean, that decision proved life-changing.
+For Matthew, that decision proved life-changing.

 What the test revealed

-Sean’s results identified a genetic variant associated with an inherited heart rhythm condition, known as Long QT Syndrome type 1 (LQT1).
+Matthew’s results identified a genetic variant associated with an inherited heart rhythm condition, known as Long QT Syndrome type 1 (LQT1).

 This condition can increase the risk of dangerous heart rhythm events - often without any prior warning signs.